Health and Safety

 Students studying in Fordham-administered programs benefit from having Fordham University faculty and administrative staff at their respective host institutions provide on-site services and support.
 During orientation, staff conduct special safety briefings and monitor local safety conditions throughout the semester.
 In addition, all participants receive information about security and how to conduct themselves should a local or international crisis occur.
 Fordham students participating in our affiliated and exchange programs benefit from our consortium membership and institutional affiliation agreements.
 All of our partners have crisis management procedures in place to monitor safety conditions.

-The staff in New York monitor situations worldwide with the support of the United States Department of State Bureau of Overseas Security Advisory Council, of which Fordham University is a member, as well as with Drum-Cussac, a private risk management firm.
+The staff in New York monitor situations worldwide with the support of the United States Department of State Bureau of Overseas Security Advisory Council, of which Fordham University is a member, as well as with WorldAware a private international risk management firm.